yuhao/blog/md/cmf.md

 ## 1. Introduction

 When examining the CIE 1931 RGB color matching functions (CMFs), a common, and very reasonable, doubt is: why don't the CMFs take the value of 1 at the wavelengths of the primaries?
 For instance, at 𝛌 = 700 nm, which is the red primary used in the CIE 1931 RGB space, the R value is 0.0041 (of course the G and B values are 0).
 What does 0.0041 mean?
 Shouldn't it be 1 since we need 1 unit of red (𝛌 = 700nm) to match the color of 1 unit of red (𝛌 = 700nm)?
-Similarly, at 𝛌 = 546.1 nm and 𝛌 = 435.8 nm, which are the green and blue primaries, respectively, used in the CIE 1931 standard, the G and B values are about 0.215 and 0.291, respectively¹; they are not 1 either.
+Similarly, at 𝛌 = 546.1 nm and 𝛌 = 435.8 nm, which are the green and blue primaries, respectively, used in the CIE 1931 standard, the G and B values are about 0.215 and 0.291, respectively<sup id="a1">[1](#f1)</sup>; they are not 1 either.

 No popular graphics textbooks explain this "discrepancy."
 Numbers on CMFs are mostly just referred to as "weights" or "amounts."
 For instance, in Real-Time Rendering (4th edition), CMFs are defined as: